 Well, it seems the luck of Irish may have run out this year.
-Governments across the globe are putting an end to mass gatherings and calling for an increase in social distancing.
+Governments across the globe are putting an end to mass gatherings and calling for an increase in Secret Speyside Collection Consists of 15 Rare Single Malts.
 For most of us, that means staying inside and laying low for the next few weeks, but for our Irish brothers, it’s almost sacrilegious.
 Tuesday, March 17 marks St. Patrick’s Day for 2020, an annual celebration and feast to mark the death date of Saint Patrick, the foremost patron saint of Ireland.
 For over 300 years, the Irish have commemorated the day as an integral part of their cultural identity, which in recent years has been largely linked with mass festivals and global events.
 Here in Australia, we need little encouragement to hit the beers, and with a large population of Irish ex-pats, St. Paddy’s Day has become one of our favourite occasions.
 Sadly this year, in light of recent events and announcements, we won’t be hitting the Irish bars or Gaelic clubs; but that doesn’t mean St. Paddy’s Day is cancelled for 2020.
 It’s time to head to the liquor cabinet and grab the Irish whiskey.

 Here’s our list of the seven easiest Irish whiskey cocktails you can make to celebrate St. Paddy’s Day.